Supporting the Whole Girl

 • Automated External Defibrillators (AEDs)

-There are five automated external defibrillators (AEDs) on campus
+There are six automated external defibrillators (AEDs) on campus

 • SAC outside of Athletic Training room